Security model of shared responsibility for clients' data¶

 Wallarm clients are responsible for the following points:

-Implementing sound and consistent internal controls regarding general IT system access and system usage appropriateness for all internal components associated with Wallarm, including Wallarm WAF node and Wallarm cloud.
+Implementing sound and consistent internal controls regarding general IT system access and system usage appropriateness for all internal components associated with Wallarm, including Wallarm filtering node and Wallarm Cloud.

 Practicing removal of user accounts for any users who have been terminated and were previously involved in any material functions or activities associated with Wallarm’s services.

-Configuring proper WAF data masking rules for any sensitive data which may leave the client’s security perimeter and is sent to the Wallarm cloud as a part of reporting of detected malicious requests.
+Configuring proper data masking rules for any sensitive data which may leave the client’s security perimeter and is sent to the Wallarm Cloud as a part of reporting of detected malicious requests.